Jhairs2/java-todo-list/README.md

 cp application-example.properties application.properties
 ```

-- Find the `applications.properties` file in the resources folder
+- Find the `application.properties` file in the resources folder
-- Fill in the `applications.properties` file with your credentials
+- Fill in the `application.properties` file with your credentials

   ![application.properties screenshot](./images/image.png)